eds-book/reproducibility-challenge-2023/README.md

 <table>
   <tr>
    <th><img src="challenge/figures/EC-ack.jpg" width="300" align="Right" /></a></th>
-   <th>This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101017529.</th>
+   <th>The computing and storage resources used for this workshop have been kindly provided by <a href="https://www.cesnet.cz/?lang=en">CESNET</a> in the context of the <a href="https://c-scale.eu">C-SCALE</a> project that provides advanced computing for <a href="https://eosc-portal.eu/about/eosc">EOSC</a>).
+The C-SCALE project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101017529.</th>
   </tr>
 </table>